Moxibustion Therapy

 ✓

-Stick moxa held at safe distance; stick-on moxa uses insulating bases to prevent skin contact
+Stick moxa held at safe distances; stick-on moxa with insulating bases

 Location